mhvwerts/randommw/README.md

 This small C library provides all the basic functionality for such scientific random number generation.
 It is monolithic: only `randommw.c` and `randommw.h` need to be included in the project, and it does not need any other non-standard library.
 It is an integrated and curated collection of tried & tested code described in the literature.
 More background is provided at the end of this README document.

 The library includes four different generators of uniformly distributed pseudo-random numbers: MWC256, Xoshiro256+, MELG19937-64 and Splitmix64.
 These have been reported to pass the relevant statistical tests.[12][14][17]
-There is a ziggurat algorithm, coded by J. A. Doornik,[9] for obtaining random numbers with a Gaussian distribution.
+There is a ziggurat algorithm, ZIGNOR, coded by J. A. Doornik,[9] for obtaining random numbers with a Gaussian distribution.
 The quality of the generated Gaussian distributions has been checked via their raw moments, following McFarland.[10]

 <p align="center">
   <img src="./tests/histogram.png" width="450">